swent-epfl/public/README.md

 We use it as input to improving the course.
 The surveys are not graded, but are a required part of the deliverable, so a submission is incomplete until the survey has been filled in.
 Budget 15 minutes per survey.

+> [!IMPORTANT]
+> [CS-300 (Modèles stochastiques)](https://moodle.epfl.ch/course/view.php?id=14236) students: Beware that the CS-300 midterm is in the afternoon on Friday 15.11, a few hours after the deadline for the SwEnt milestone M2.
+> We tried to negotiate a different date, but were unable to find a solution.
+> Please plan accordingly ahead of time.

 #### Bootcamp